vmware/terraform-provider-avi/website/docs/d/avi_wafpolicy.html.markdown

 * `confidence_override` - Configure thresholds for confidence labels.
 Field introduced in 20.1.1.
 * `configpb_attributes` - Protobuf versioning for config pbs.
 Field introduced in 21.1.1.
 * `created_by` - Creator name.
 Field introduced in 17.2.4.
-* `crs_groups` - Waf rules are categorized in to groups based on their characterization.
-These groups are system created with crs groups.
-Field introduced in 17.2.1.
+* `crs_overrides` - Override attributes for crs rules.
+Field introduced in 20.1.6.
 * `description` - Field introduced in 17.2.1.
 * `enable_app_learning` - Enable application learning for this waf policy.
 Field introduced in 18.2.3.
 * `enable_auto_rule_updates` - Enable application learning based rule updates on the waf profile.
 Rules will be programmed in dedicated waf learning group.
 Field introduced in 20.1.1.